LukeTaher/justsomecompiler/README.md

-### Assignment 5 Notes
+### Assignment 6 Notes
-- Interpretation of functions, pointers, if, and while
-- Code generation of functions, pointers, if, and while
+- Compilation of:
+  - Constants
+  - Variables
+  - If & While
+  - Functions with ∞ arguments
+  - Recursion
+- Generated executables in `test/asm6/executables`
-- Generated code in `test/asm5/code`
+- Generated x86 assembly in `test/asm6/assembly`

-*see asm5 test script for examples*
+*see asm6 test script for examples*

 ## About
 A compiler developed in OCaml with OCamllex and Menhir for the Compiler Construction module at the University of Birmingham.
 Intended to mimic a C-like syntax with functional characteristics.